nathank00/SPORTS/README.md

 The function 'update_gamelogs_with_over_under(game_pks_file, gamelogs_folder, num_games=500) fetches the over/under runline for the number of specified recent games in the current game_pks.csv file.
 This function obtains odds data from oddshark and then appends the existing gamelogs file for that game with the runline as a new column.

 Output files: ~/gamelogs/game_{gamepk}.csv

+### 5-ALLTIME-playerstats.py    (ONCE AND NEVER AGAIN)    (Est time: 8 hours)

+The functions 'fetch_p_game_log' and 'fetch_p_game_log' use the statsapi.schedule package from MLB to fetch the relevant game-by-game data for pitchers and batters, respectively.
+The script proceeds to *generate* (if no data exists), or *concatenate* (if current data exists) the gamelogs file for each pitcher/batter, in which their entire historical data for pitching/batting will be located.
+- There is no need to run this file more than one time to obtain all players' historical datasets - to continually fetch new data on a day-by-day basis, use the file:
+* '5-playerstats.py'

+To edit the start/end dates of the data that this script will fetch for all players:
+- edit on line 167 (batting)
+- edit on line 293 (pitching)

+Output files: ~/pitchers/{playerid}_pitching.csv
+and ~/batters/{playerid}_batting.csv